GummiCode/freecodecamp-react-testing-library/notes.md

     - the test file would be called ```app.test.js```
 - Distinct test files should be written for each component, for clarity and ease of use.

 Once our tests are written, we need to run them.
-To do this open a console and navigate to the react app's
+To do this open a console and navigate to the react app's root directory.
+Then run ```npm test``` (if using npm and assuming jest is installed).
+The results of the test will be shown in the console along with a handy menu of useful test commands.

 ---

-## 1. Basics
+## 2. Basic Syntax

 ### ```it``` or ```test```
 - Describes the test itself